DimitarITZankov/DailyReportAutomation/README.md

 -logging
 -datetime
 The script works by taking the daily sales, suming all the kilograms of the day and price, then saving them into variable.Next we open the file with the storag left and subtract from it.
+This is my first project in GitHub and also first time using it :).